 The undercoat is an inner dense coat.
 Because the coat has a wool-like feel, it’s intended to keep the dog warm during harsh cold temperatures.
 Not only does it feel like wool, but acts like wool by being an excellent insulator for your Shiba Inu.

 On the other hand, the topcoat is the second layer of fur with longer hairs than the undercoat.
-They’re actually called “guard hairs” are they’re meant to protect the Shiba’s skin from various environmental factors, such as rain, snow and debris.
+They’re actually called “guard hairs” and they’re meant to protect the Shiba’s skin from various environmental factors, such as rain, snow and debris.

-When a dog has two layers of fur, expect double the shedding to come from it.
+While there are many advantages for dogs to have a double coat, expect double the shedding to come from it.
 More fur on the coat means more fur to shed.
-However, it’s worth noting that both coats will shed more at various times during the season.
+However, it’s worth noting that both coats will shed more at different times during the year.

 Depending on the time of the year, a Shiba Inu can experience heavier shedding than usual.
 All dogs tend to shed more during fall and spring.
-However, shedding is worse for double-coated dogs, such as Shibas.
+However, shedding is far worse for double-coated dogs, such as Shibas.

 In the fall, a Shiba Inu will shed its lighter summer coat in preparation for the winter.
 It does not make sense to go into winter with a light coat.
 During this period, they’ll need to grow out their thicker winter coats instead.

 Similarly, in the spring time, Shibas shed their heavier winter coats in preparation for the upcoming warmer months.
 Having their thick winter coats during the summer time can often lead to heat exhaustion and discomfort.

 We call this process, “blowing coats” and it’ll typically last between 2 and 3 weeks.
 However, it can vary depending on the dog.
 We highly recommend extra grooming measures to combat the uptick in shedding – unless you want a house full of fur.

 But because Shibas are relatively small dogs, the extra shedding may be manageable.
 There will be less loose fur during these periods of excessive shedding.
 Still, expect more than usual.